SyntaxBlitz/revise-aloud/README.md

 Usage
 -----
-This needs to be loaded over the Internet (not locally), preferably over HTTPS.
+This needs to be loaded from a remote server (anything but a local file path), preferably over HTTPS.
 Otherwise Chrome won't let the page use the microphone.